floragunncom/search-guard-docs/_content/_docs_quickstart/main_concepts.md

 All configuration settings for Search Guard, such as users, roles and permissions, are stored as documents in a special Search Guard index.
 This index is secured so that only an admin user with a special SSL certificate may write or read this index.
 You can define one or more of these certificates, called **admin certificates**, in elasticsearch.yml.

-Keeping the configuration settings in an Elasticsearch index enables hot config reloading.
+Keeping the configuration settings in an OpenSearch/Elasticsearch index enables hot config reloading.
 This means that you can **change any of the user, role and permission settings at runtime, without restarting your nodes**.
 Configuration changes will **take effect immediately**.

 Also the authenticator configuration is hot reloadable, so you can add, remove or change authenticators at runtime as well.

-You can load and change the settings from any machine which has access to your Elasticsearch cluster.
+You can load and change the settings from any machine which has access to your OpenSearch/Elasticsearch cluster.
 You do not need to keep any configuration files on the nodes themselves.

 The configuration consists of the following files.
 These are shipped with Search Guard as templates.